Apprenticeship Grants Canada at a Glance

 The Apprenticeship Service, which provided $5,000 per first-year Red Seal apprentice hired (or $10,000 for equity-deserving groups), was placed under program review in 2025.
 New intake is currently paused as of April 2026.
 Employers who benefited from this program should monitor ESDC announcements for renewal timeline.
 In the interim, federal employer-side apprenticeship support is limited primarily to the AJCTC ($2,000 tax credit) and UTIP for union training organizations.

-Nova Scotia's Skilled Trades Apprenticeship and Recognition Training (START) program provides $25,000 to $30,000 in employer wage subsidies per apprentice — the highest provincial employer subsidy in Canada.
-The program specifically targets Nova Scotia employers in designated trades.
+Nova Scotia's Apprenticeship START program provides up to $25,000 per apprentice ($30,000 for apprentices from equity-deserving groups) in employer funding over the duration of the apprenticeship — the highest single-program provincial employer subsidy in Canada.
+It targets small and medium-sized Nova Scotia employers.
 Contact the Nova Scotia Apprenticeship Agency directly for current intake status and eligible trades, as program parameters are updated annually.
 This program stacks with the federal AJCTC for a combined $27,000–$32,000 per apprentice in NS.
+Source: Nova Scotia Works, Apprenticeship START; Nova Scotia Apprenticeship Agency (2026).

-Statistics Canada data shows only 19.9% of registered apprentices in Canada complete their certification — meaning 8 in 10 who start never finish.
+Statistics Canada data shows the apprenticeship certification rate (completion within the expected duration) rose to 19.9% in 2024 — meaning most who start do not finish on time.
 The loss of ACG removed a completion incentive for the last stage.
 Provinces with paid classroom training (Nova Scotia, parts of Ontario) show significantly higher completion rates.
-BuildForce Canada projects a skilled trades shortage of 299,000 workers by 2032 — making this completion crisis a national economic issue.
+BuildForce Canada projects Canada's construction industry will need to hire roughly 380,500 workers by 2034 (about 270,000 of them to replace retirements), with a potential shortage of more than 100,000 — making this completion gap a national economic issue.
 Employers who invest in retention strategies (structured mentorship, paid classroom blocks, journeyperson bonuses for supervision) see 2–3x higher completion rates than industry average.
+Source: Statistics Canada, registered apprentices in Canada 2024 (Dec 2025); BuildForce Canada 2025 Construction and Maintenance Looking Forward forecast.

-Short version: Employer-side programs (AJCTC, GAGE, START, ETG) are separate from apprentice-side programs (Canada Apprentice Loan — formerly AIG/ACG).
+Short version: Employer-side programs (AJCTC, Ontario's Achievement Incentive, START, ETG) are separate from apprentice-side programs (Canada Apprentice Loan — formerly AIG/ACG).
 Most funding is on the employer side.
-Your province matters more than which trade you're in — Ontario and NS employers access 10x more funding per apprentice than Alberta or Saskatchewan employers for the same trade.
+Your province matters more than which trade you're in — Ontario and NS employers access far more funding per apprentice than Alberta or Saskatchewan employers for the same trade.

 Red Seal Trades Employer — Construction, Electrician, Plumber, Welder

 You have access to the broadest set of federal and provincial programs because Red Seal trades are the target demographic for most employer incentives.
-Start with your province: if you're in Ontario, the Group Apprenticeship Grant for Employers (GAGE) provides up to $19,200 per apprentice — the single largest employer apprenticeship grant in Canada.
-Apply through an approved group sponsor organization before the apprentice starts.
+Start with your province: if you're in Ontario, the Achievement Incentive (formerly GAGE) provides up to $17,000 per apprentice — among the largest employer apprenticeship grants in Canada.
+Apply through an approved sponsor before the apprentice starts.
 If you're in Nova Scotia, the START program provides $25,000 to $30,000 in wage subsidies — contact the NS Apprenticeship Agency directly.
 If you're in BC, the BC Employer Training Grant (ETG) provides up to $10,000 per apprentice for trades training.

-Layer the federal AJCTC on top: claim $2,000 per Red Seal apprentice per year on your income tax return (Form T2038) for the first two years.
+Layer the federal AJCTC on top: claim $2,000 per Red Seal apprentice per year on your tax return (corporations use Schedule T2SCH31; sole proprietors use Form T2038(IND)) for the first two years.
 Monitor ESDC for Apprenticeship Service renewal — when it reopens, it adds another $5,000 to $10,000.
-A well-structured Ontario stack reaches $22,000–$32,000 per apprentice without touching apprentice wages.
+A well-structured Ontario stack reaches roughly $24,000–$34,000 per apprentice without touching apprentice wages.
 The key mistake employers make: not applying to all programs they qualify for because the paperwork feels like too much.
 The dollar-per-hour ROI on that paperwork is among the highest available in any provincial funding program.

-Start: Provincial apprenticeship authority registration → Group sponsor application for GAGE (ON) or direct NS Apprenticeship Agency (NS) → AJCTC claim with annual T2 → Monitor ESDC for Apprenticeship Service renewal.Service Sector Employer — Cook, Hairstylist, Esthetician, Baker
+Start: Provincial apprenticeship authority registration → Sponsor application for the Achievement Incentive (ON) or direct NS Apprenticeship Agency (NS) → AJCTC claim with annual return → Monitor ESDC for Apprenticeship Service renewal.Service Sector Employer — Cook, Hairstylist, Esthetician, Baker

 Service-sector apprenticeships are often overlooked in federal programs because the image of apprenticeship funding skews toward construction trades.
 But several Red Seal trades exist in the service sector — Cook (Red Seal) and Hairstylist (Red Seal) both qualify for the AJCTC ($2,000/year) and the Canada Apprentice Loan.
-If your trade isn't Red Seal, you still have provincial options: Ontario GAGE applies to any provincially registered apprenticeship, not just Red Seal.
+If your trade isn't Red Seal, you still have provincial options: Ontario's Achievement Incentive applies to any provincially registered apprenticeship, not just Red Seal.
 BC's ETG covers any skills training program, including service sector trades.

 The practical challenge in service sectors is the apprentice retention problem — your industry has some of the highest mid-apprenticeship departure rates.
 Apprentices who receive clear milestone incentives (a signed commitment letter, scheduled wage increases at each level, and explicit agreement about classroom time scheduling) are significantly more likely to complete.
 Your employer stacking stack is typically smaller than construction trades, but the combination of AJCTC + provincial registration + ETG or similar can still cover $5,000–$12,000 per apprentice across a three-year program.
 If you're hiring equity-deserving apprentices (women in trades, Indigenous apprentices, persons with disabilities), the Apprenticeship Service — when it reopens — provides double the standard incentive ($10,000 vs $5,000).

-Start: Check if your trade has Red Seal designation → Register provincially → AJCTC if Red Seal → BC ETG or Ontario GAGE if in those provinces → Canada Summer Jobs or SWPP if under 30.Women in Trades — Apprentice or Employer
+Start: Check if your trade has Red Seal designation → Register provincially → AJCTC if Red Seal → BC ETG or Ontario's Achievement Incentive if in those provinces → Canada Summer Jobs or SWPP if under 30.Women in Trades — Apprentice or Employer

 Women in designated Red Seal trades have historically had access to enhanced support through the Apprenticeship Incentive Grant for Women (AIG-W), which provided $3,000/year up to 2 years ($6,000 total) — significantly more than the standard AIG's $2,000 total.
 AIG-W ended in March 2025 along with the standard AIG.
 This represents a material reduction in non-repayable support for women in trades specifically.
 The Canada Apprentice Loan partially fills the gap but is repayable.

 Employers hiring women in traditionally male-dominated trades retain access to the Apprenticeship Service's equity-deserving rate when that program resumes: $10,000 per first-year hire vs $5,000 for non-equity-deserving hires.
 This 2x employer incentive partially compensates for the individual apprentice support that ended.
-Provincial level: programs like Ontario's GAGE don't have gender-specific modifiers, but several group sponsors explicitly support women in trades and have faster intake processes.
+Provincial level: Ontario's Achievement Incentive (formerly GAGE) pays an extra $1,000 at each milestone when the apprentice is from an under-represented group (including women in under-represented trades), and several sponsors explicitly support women in trades with faster intake.
 Skilled Trades Ontario has dedicated resources for women entering the trades.
-BuildForce Canada's Women Building Futures program provides pre-apprenticeship training and placement support — this is free and doesn't count as "government assistance" against the stacking cap.
+Women Building Futures provides pre-apprenticeship training and placement support — this is free and doesn't count as "government assistance" against the stacking cap.

 Start: BuildForce Canada Women Building Futures (pre-apprenticeship) → provincial registration → Group sponsor with women-in-trades focus → AJCTC + provincial programs → Monitor ESDC for Apprenticeship Service equity-deserving rate renewal.Indigenous Apprentice or Employer with Indigenous Workforce